How to Optimize User Onboarding in 9 Steps

 Once the user decides to sign up, they can instantly create an account by using their Google, Microsoft, Apple, or Slack account.
 Then, with just one click, they can get started using Trello.

-Another benefit of this approach is that it allows users in the future to sign back into your platform even if they forget their password by signing in with the apps they use the most.
-This is important because 92% of users will stop using a site if they don’t remember their account password.
+Another benefit of this approach is that it allows users in the future to sign back into your platform even if they forget their password by signing in with the apps they use the most.Â

 2. Identify Your User’s “Aha” Moment

-Let’s look at the example Trainual, a training and knowledge base platform that helps businesses train their employees.
-According to Becky Winter, marketing manager at Trainual, their “aha” moment is when the user realizes how much more productive their employee training can be.
+Let's look at the example of Trainual, a training and knowledge base platform that helps businesses train their employees.
+According to Becky Winter, marketing manager at Trainual, their "aha" moment is when the user realizes how much more productive their employee training can be.

-“Trainual’s 'Aha!' moment happens when a business owner or manager brings somebody new on the team and realize that because of Trainual, they can be nearly completely hands-off while that person gets up to speed and productive,” says Winter.
-“It’s the automation of the mundane parts of training, leaving more room for the company culture and human moments that matter.”
+"Trainual's 'Aha!' moment happens when a business owner or manager brings somebody new on the team and realizes that because of Trainual, they can be nearly completely hands-off while that person gets up to speed and productive," says Winter.
+"It's the automation of the mundane parts of training, leaving more room for the company culture and human moments that matter."

-Knowing that, Trainual does everything to optimize the product journey and push users towards that “aha” moment.
-“Our dedicated team of Customer Success and process experts guide each and every new user through an activation journey that gets them set up for success and building a system they can scale on,” continues Winter.
+Knowing that, Trainual does everything to optimize the product journey and push users towards that "aha" moment.
+"Our dedicated team of Customer Success and process experts guide every new user through an activation journey that gets them set up for success and building a system they can scale on," continues Winter.

 If you’re not sure of what your product’s “aha” moment is, here are some tips you can apply to discover it: